Lourdata

-The Muses Bar http://www.muses-cafebar.gr/ has a paved outside garden with shrubs and fountains.
+The Muses Bar The first building you come to having crossed the bridge, on the way from Vlachata, has a paved outside garden with shrubs and fountains.
 They have a large screen television which is used for showing major sporting events.
-For more information, see the web site.
+For more information, see their facebook page.

 A short distance down the hill is the Dionysos